 “Softbank wants firm ground in the U.S.,” said Jeff Kagan, an independent telecommunications analyst.
 “It gives the combined company much more spectrum, much more ability to deliver services.”

 Sprint, based in Overland Park, Kansas, has no immediate plans for an outright takeover of Bellevue, Washington-based Clearwire, people with knowledge of the matter said this week.
-Backing by Softbank gives Sprint more firepower to use in its contest with AT&T Inc. (T) and Verizon Wireless.
+Backing by Softbank gives Sprint more firepower to use in its contest with AT&T Inc. (T:US) and Verizon Wireless.
 Still, a full Clearwire acquisition is seen as too expensive, the people said.

-Sprint had also approached Comcast Corp. and Intel Corp. recently to discuss acquiring those companies’ stakes (CLWR) in Clearwire, according to the people who have knowledge of the Eagle River deal.
+Sprint had also approached Comcast Corp. and Intel Corp. recently to discuss acquiring those companies’ stakes (CLWR:US) in Clearwire, according to the people who have knowledge of the Eagle River deal.
 It made little headway, they said.

 Representatives of Sprint, Clearwire and Eagle River declined to comment.
 Spokespeople for Philadelphia-based Comcast and Santa Clara, California-based Intel also declined to comment.